La Roche-sur-Yon: Sports

 In 2014, La Roche-sur-yon hosted the 2014 French championship of table tennis.

 La Roche-sur-Yon's Vendéspace hosted one of the first round ties of the 2014 Davis Cup tennis tournament over the weekend of 31 January – 2 February 2014.
 France hosted Australia as both teams competed for a place in the World Group quarterfinals.

-In 2015, La Roche-sur-Yon will host the 2015 FIRS Men's Roller Hockey World Cup, the first time that a World Cup of roller hockey is held in France.
+In 2015, La Roche-sur-Yon hosted the 2015 FIRS Men's Roller Hockey World Cup, the first time that a World Cup of roller hockey is held in France.

-In June 2015, La Roche-sur-Yon's Vendéspace will host the qualification tournament for the World Championships in Savate Combat.
+In June 2015, La Roche-sur-Yon's Vendéspace hosted the qualification tournament for the World Championships in Savate Combat.